csongorb/growingstuff/process/dialogue.md

 ## 2024-01-10 Pippin

 No rush no rush!
 Did a tiny bit of prototyping on the phone game yesterday so it's creeping along.
 Have started puzzling about it having many different forms and specializations, a whole app ecosystem of different apps for pretending you're doing different things.
 Rilla (my wife) asked when I was going to make *It is as if you were being a person* which... well in a way the phone game it that, but it did get me thinking about a podcast/album of tracks that offer you in-ear instructions on how to be a person in different contexts.
 Could make one for A MAZE.

+## 2024-01-10 Csongor: Parallel thinking

+This all sounds like a potential awesome match.
+I feel more and more *It is as if...* it is.
+It is as if we would exhibit/ examine an ongoing process.